 Your weight training to burn fat strength and endurance routine should be alternated from one week to the next.
 Meaning: the first week as shown you perform endurance training exercises.

-The second week; is reserved for strength training, as shown, Alternate these back and forth, adjust them how you feel you need.
+The second week; is reserved for strength training, as shown, Alternate these back and forth, adjust them as to what you feel you need.
 Stay with the program/routine until you have lost the desired amount of weight.

-Choose a few different exercises each week from the exercise menus that you're using, start at a realistic level, to develop your strength base…
+Choose a few different exercises each week from the exercise menu, start at a realistic level, to develop your strength base.